carevicm/Bootstrap_Project-Quantum/README.md

 Elegant UI: I've focused on creating a clean design, ensuring a sleek user experience.

-Carousel: An engaging carousel to showcase different features or products.
+Carousel: An engaging carousel to showcase different features or products

 Pricing Table: I've laid out various pricing options clearly for potential customers.

-Testimonials: I've dedicated a section for showcasing feedback from our satisfied customers.
+Testimonials: A section for showcasing feedback from our satisfied customers

-Trusted Logos: You'll find logos of renowned brands or publications that have mentioned or reviewed our product/service.
+Trusted Logos: You'll find logos of renowned brands or publications that have mentioned or reviewed our product or service.

 How to Use